Members

 As of 2014, Professor Hirschl is Fellow of the Royal Society of Canada (FRSC).
 The official citation describes him as “one of the world’s leading scholars of comparative constitutional law, courts and jurisprudence.”

-Andrea Lawlor, King's University College at Western University
+Andrea Lawlor, McMaster University

 Andrea Lawlor is an Associate Professor at McMaster University.
 Her research focuses on Canadian law and public policy with an emphasis on election law and immigration policy.
 She is the author of the collaborative volume, “Provincial Battles, National Prize?” and the co-editor of “Political Elites in Canada: Power and Influence in Instantaneous Times” with Alex Marland and Thierry Giasson.
 Her research, which combines public opinion, media and public policy data can be found in the Canadian Journal of Political Science, the Journal of Social Policy, the Journal of Ethnic and Migration Studies, among others.
 She has also published work on Canadian and comparative political institutions, including the Senate, the Supreme Court and Cabinet in Comparative and Commonwealth Politics, Canadian Parliamentary Review and Canadian Public Administration.
 Dr. Lawlor holds an MA (UBC) and PhD (McGill) in Political Science and an MSL (Western) in Law.